websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 1. Download your provisioned `.xml` key.

-1. Copy your key to the `/opt/liferay/deploy` folder in your container using the following syntax:
+1. Copy the key to the `/opt/liferay/deploy` folder in your container using the following syntax:

    ```bash
    docker cp [key-name.xml] [container-name]:/opt/liferay/deploy